ebukaracer/EzSaver/README.md

 ## Dependencies
 This package depends on **Newtonsoft Json (v3.2.1)**.
 If it's not already available in your project, you can install it via the Unity Package Manager:
 - Click the **(+)** button and select **"Add package by name"**
-- Enter the package name: `com.unity.nuget.newtonsoft-json`
+- Enter the package name: [com.unity.nuget.newtonsoft-json](https://docs.unity3d.com/Packages/com.unity.nuget.newtonsoft-json@3.2/changelog/CHANGELOG.html)
 -  Click **Add**

 ## Setup
 After installation, use the menu options:
-- `Racer > EzSaver > Create EzSaverConfig?` to initialize and create the required `config` asset, necessary for the package to work.
+- `Racer > EzSaver > Create EzSaverConfig?` to create and initialize the required configuration file, necessary for the package to work.
-- `Racer > EzSaver > Import Elements` to import the prebuilt elements(prefabs) of this package, which will speed up your workflow.
+- `Racer > EzSaver > Import Elements` to import the prebuilt elements(prefabs) of this package, which will speed up your workflow(optional).
 ## Quick Usage
 After importing the package's **Elements**, locate the **EzSaverManager** prefab and add it to the scene where you want to enable save functionality.
 #### Initialize a save-file: